huhailinguist/ccg2mono/README.md

 All you need is download the precompiled binaries and the models (models trained on CCGbank 02-21 and MUC 7, 50MB) from the [webpage](http://www.cl.cam.ac.uk/~sc609/candc-1.00.html). **in case this fails, please go to this [page](https://github.com/valeriobasile/learningbyreading#installation-of-the-cc-tools-and-boxer) to install C&C tools.

 2. Install easyCCG parser.
 You can simply clone [easyCCG](https://github.com/mikelewis0/easyccg) to your machine.
+Then you need to download the easyccg model (must be the `rebank` model) from [here](https://drive.google.com/drive/u/0/folders/0B7AY6PGZ8lc-NGVOcUFXNU5VWXc) to your easyccg directory.
+Unpack the model into your easyccg directory.

 3. Install ccg2lambda system.
 You can simply clone [ccg2lambda](https://github.com/mynlp/ccg2lambda)
 to your machine.